Classification of Schubert Galois groups in Gr(4,9): Background

 Assuming that the linear subspaces are general, a solution $H$ is spanned by its intersections with any two of these linear spaces.
 Thus $H\subset\langle L_1, L_2\rangle=:M\simeq\CC^4$.
 The 2-plane $H$ also meets each of $L_3:=\Lambda_3\cap M$ and $L_4:=\Lambda_4\cap M$, which are 2-planes.
 Thus $H$ is a solution to the instance of the Schubert problem $\I^4=2$ in $\Gr(2,M)$ given by $L_1,\dotsc,L_4$.
 Lastly, all general instances of $\I^4=2$ on $\Gr(2,M)$ occur in this way. $\diamond$ \end{example}

 We do not aim to classify Schubert problems up to this notion of equivalence---a consequence of the arguments in~\cite{BCDLT} is that all Schubert problems $\blambda$ with $\delta(\blambda)=1$ are equivalent.
 We will however use equivalent in a restricted sense.
 In Example~\ref{Ex:first_reduction}, $\T^2\cdot\I^2=2$ in $\Gr(2,5)$ was shown to be equivalent to $\I^4=2$ in $\Gr(2,4)$.
 Two of the conditions, $\T$ and $\T$, imposed a linear algebraic condition on solutions which reduced solving the original problem to solving an instance of $\I^4=2$ in a $\Gr(2,4)$.
-This type of reduction---to an equivalent problem in a Grassmannian of a smaller dimensional vector space coming from linear algebraic constraints imposed by one or two conditions---was crucial for the arguments in~\cite{BdCS} and~\cite{SW_double}.
+Passing from one Schubert problem to an equivalent problem in a Grassmannian of a smaller dimensional vector space coming from linear algebraic constraints imposed by one or two conditions was crucial for the arguments in~\cite{BdCS} and~\cite{SW_double}.
+We use the word \demph{reduction} to refer to this process.

 In~\cite[Proposition~6]{SW_double}, it was shown that such a reduction was possible for a Schubert problem $\blambda$ if there were partitions $\mu,\nu$ from $\blambda$ such that one of the following did not hold: